Skip to main content

 Responsible Use of Alcohol Policy

-The Responsible Use of Alcohol in Residential Living Policy allows students of legal drinking age to attain Responsible User status and possess a limited amount of beer or wine in their living space.
-Hard alcohol is not permitted anywhere on campus.
+The Responsible Use of Alcohol policy allows residential students of legal drinking age to attain Responsible User status and possess a limited amount of alcohol in their living space.

-• 66% of the residents of the suite or apartment must be at least 21 years of age. · Each resident of the suite 21 years or older must review the Responsible User PowerPoint presentation.
+• 66% of the residential students of the suite/apartment must be at least 21 years of age;

-• Each resident of the suite 21 years or older must earn a score of 80% or higher on the Responsible User Module, now available on Brightspace
+• Each residential student of the suite 21 years or older must review and complete the Responsible Use of Alcohol education module with a passing score of 80% or higher, available on Brightspace;

 • If you do not see the course or do not have access, email Housing@wit.edu.

-Once all the students who live in suites meet the Responsible Use of Alcohol in Residential Living Policy criteria have successfully completed the Responsible Use of Alcohol in Residential Living Quiz with a score of 80% or better, they will receive a Responsible User Certificate good for the academic semester they are in.
+• Once all the students who live in the suite/apartment meet the Responsible Use of Alcohol policy criteria and have successfully completed the Responsible Use of Alcohol module, they will receive a Responsible Use of Alcohol certificate, valid for the academic semester they are in.

-• The Responsible User Certificate will have the names of only the Responsible Users residing in a suite/apartment and must be posted on the inside of the suite/apartment door at all times.
+• The Responsible User Certificate will have the names of only the Responsible Users residing in a suite/apartment and must always be posted on the inside of the suite/apartment door.

-• Violations of the alcohol policy that occur in a suite or apartment where there are Responsible Users, all Responsible User certificates will be confiscated and the Responsible Users in that suite will immediately lose that status.
+• Violations of the alcohol policy that occur in a suite or apartment where there are Responsible Users, will result in all Responsible User certificates being confiscated and the Responsible Users in that suite losing that status.

-• IMPORTANT: Students who are found responsible for providing alcohol to minors may be placed on Institute Probation.
+• Students who are found responsible for providing alcohol to minors may be placed on University Probation.

 • If a new resident who is not 21 years or older moves into a Responsible User suite or apartment and the suite falls below the 66% 21-year or older eligibility criteria, the Responsible Use of Alcohol certificate will be rescinded.